After Avoiding a Recall Election, Councilmember Mike Bonin to Not Seek Re-Election

-Over the past year, frustrations related to the pandemic, the economy, and other social issues have led to the development of various recall efforts - many of which will impact several offices in Los Angeles.
-Should these efforts succeed, they will likely contribute to the turbulent state of our local politics.
+Over the past year, frustrations related to the pandemic, the economy, and other social issues have led to the development of various recall efforts - many of which have impacted several offices in Los Angeles.

 Councilmember Mike Bonin is the latest of public officials to have been served a recall notice, due to growing demands from Council District 11 residents on the issues of homelessness in the district.

-"Under Mike Bonin's watch, the humanitarian crisis of the homeless population is growing exponentially.
-Tax-payer money is squandered.
-Fires.
-Struggling local businesses.
-Crime is rampant and rising.
-Neighborhoods and schools are unsafe.
-We feel afraid to visit public beaches and community parks", said the Recall Bonin 2021 group.
+"Under Mike Bonin's watch, the humanitarian crisis of the homeless population is growing exponentially," said the Recall Bonin 2021 group.

-Last week, the recall group claimed that they received more than enough signatures to trigger a recall election.
-Although the minimum required number is 27,000 unique signatures, the group claims that they collected over 39,000.
+Although the recall group claimed that they received more than enough signatures to trigger a recall election, last week the City Clerk concluded that the group failed to gather the required number of signatures.

 The group gathered 25,965 valid signatures, 1,350 less than the 27,315 needed to trigger a recall election.